UAIQM

 • fully open access (the data and models might be made openly available in the future).
 Default option.
 Basic simulations are free of charge according to the default policy of the XACS cloud computing.

 • data-protected calculations (data will not be shared with anyone but models trained on them might be made open access).
 Needs to be requested by contacting xacs@xmu.edu.cn.
-It might be not free of charge.

 • fully private (the data will not be shared with anyone and the models will not be improved).
 Needs to be requested by contacting xacs@xmu.edu.cn.
-It is not free of charge.

 Note